It’s imperative that you become a (the foremost?) expert in your particular field if you really wanna reach your potential as a true leader.

 Priority Services customers received various perks around the bank, e.g., unique phone # with specially-trained representatives & enhanced response time, designated account officers at branches, specific marketing offers, etc..

-They forecasted a specific response rate & net incremental balances that we would receive as customers attempted to meet the new guidelines.
+They forecasted a certain response rate & net incremental balances that we would receive as customers attempted to meet the new guidelines.

 I made a proposal.

-Since were doing a direct mail drop that’s generally pretty inexpensive, why don’t we also mail to the portion of the current Priority Services customer base who already have $50K or more with us in balances?
+Since we’re already doing a direct mail drop that’s generally pretty inexpensive, why don’t we also mail to the portion of the current Priority Services customer base who already have $50K or more with us in balances?

-We could thank them for their current business, let them know that they already meet the new balance requirements for this exclusive membership & generally “stroke them” & make them feel valued.
+While they already met the new/higher requirement, we could thank them for being such wonderful customers, tell them how very much we appreciate their business & let them know that they already meet the new balance requirements for this exclusive membership.

-I got a few raised eyebrows (“How could this Operations guy know anything about real marketing after all?”), but I had a few close allies in the room who agreed with my idea.
+I got a few raised eyebrows (“How could this Operations guy know anything about real marketing?
+He even talks funny!”), but I had a few close allies in the room who agreed with my idea.

 It received a resounding “Well, it can’t really hurt now!”